 Facebook Advertising Tools

-One other positive thing I’ve noticed with using Facebook Ads more frequently, is that it promotes growth organically.
-When I stop my ads for a few days, I notice that the number of fans to my pages still continues to increase and then gradually slows down.
+I notice when I stop my ads for a few days, the number of fans to my pages still continues to increase organically, and then gradually slows down.

 You don’t need to be a social media specialist or expert to run successful, low CPC, high-converting ad campaigns on Facebook to increase likes!

 You don’t need to throw your entire life’s savings to fund your campaigns either.
 All you need to do is learn, experiment and analyze to see what works best for you and your campaigns.